IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Decide trace-outs types

 > We shouldn't implement file-based tracing, unless we intend to implement it properly, i.e. with log rotation.
 >
+> One reason why writing to a file in the stdout backend is somewhat undesirable, is because it weakens the security property we assign to this backend -- the Confidential-ity enforcement.
+>
 > We should consider that we already have a dedicated `cardano-logger` component for file logging.